MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Education/Update-MgEducationUser.md

   - `[GraduationYear <String>]`: Year the student is graduating from the school.
   - `[StudentNumber <String>]`: Student Number.

-TAUGHTCLASSES <IMicrosoftGraphEducationClass1\[]>: Classes for which the user is a teacher.
+TAUGHTCLASSES <IMicrosoftGraphEducationClass[]>: Classes for which the user is a teacher.
   - `[Id <String>]`:
   - `[AssignmentCategories <IMicrosoftGraphEducationCategory[]>]`: All categories associated with this class.
 Nullable.
     - `[Id <String>]`: